TUBB/SwipeMenu/README.md

 SwipeMenuRecyclerView
 =================
-A swipe menu for RecyclerView,extend from [SwipeMenuListView](https://github.com/baoyongzhang/SwipeMenuListView).
+A swipe menu for RecyclerView, low coupling, can fast rapid integration into your project

 DEMO
 ====